mreishus/aoc/2019/02/README.md

 program and data areas are mixed, so technically, the program we are emulating is self-modifying.

 Part1 made sure we were able to run a simple program.
+This was mostly a case of being able to understand what was asked and to implement a simple array based assembly language.

 Part2 asked us to provide two numbers in the program to make it produce a given output.
 Since the search space was so small, brute force worked fine.
 As a fun exercise, I implemented a rough gradient descent-like algorithm to find the answer in only a few steps, instead of trying all the search space.

 ## Solutions